ajsalkeld/Nginx-Server-Block-Generator/README.md

 TODO:
 -----

-* Make page pretty - 1/2 completed
+* Add IPv6
 * Add more advanced SSL options
 * Anything else I think of/is suggested.

 Known problems
 --------------

-Code is messy and the web page is ugly, but hey-ho it works.
+Code is a wee bit messy, but hey-ho it works.
 Any problems you experience, please report the issue!

 Contributing
 -------------